Nagendra1997/mesibo-documentation/synchronization.md

 {% include_relative nav.html selected="synchronization" %}

 In this part, we will learn about synchronizing messages and user data on multiple devices with mesibo.
-> Note that the synchronization feature is exclusive to our [On-Premise]({{/on-premise}}) offering , where you can route all calls & messages through your own servers.
+> Note that the synchronization feature is exclusive to our [On-Premise]({{/on-premise}}) offering, where you can route all calls & messages through your servers.

 ## Prerequisites
 You MUST go through the following prerequisites before you read further.